Crowder (musician): Early life and education

+Career

+David Crowder* Band (1996–2012)

+Crowder was the lead vocalist of the David Crowder Band from 1996 until the group disbanded in 2012.
+At that time, Crowder started his solo career on the Sparrow Records imprint, sixstepsrecords.
+During the band's time together they released sixteen singles through six studio albums, two live albums, four Extended Plays (EPs) and one compilation album.
+David Crowder Band (stylized as David Crowder*Band and The David Crowder*Band) was a six-piece Christian rock and modern worship band from Waco, Texas.
+Their final album debuted at No. 1 on the Billboard Christian and No. 2 on the Billboard 200 charts.
+They disbanded in 2012, with David Crowder pursuing a solo career under the name Crowder and the rest of the band, except for Mike Hogan, forming The Digital Age.

+Solo career (2013-present)

 Crowder released his debut solo studio album on May 27, 2014, Neon Steeple.
 The lead single, "I Am", released on November 25, 2013, charted at No, 3 on the Billboard Christian Songs chart.
 "Come As You Are" achieved a Grammy nomination in 2015 for Best Contemporary Christian Music Performance/Song.

 His second solo album, American Prodigal, was released September 23, 2016.
 The first single, "Run Devil Run", was released on June 18, 2016.
 "Forgiven" was the second single released.

 On September 19, 2018, Crowder announced a third solo album and released the first two singles, "Red Letters" and "Wildfire".
 The album, I Know a Ghost, was released on November 9, 2018.

-In autumn 2021 - spring 2022, Crowder toured in the USA.
+Crowder's fourth studio album, titled Milk & Honey, was released on June 11, 2021.
+The album was supported with the three singles "Good God Almighty", "In the House", and "God Really Loves Us".
+The album features appearances from Hulvey, Dante Bowe and Maverick City Music.

+Beginning in January 2024, Crowder began touring in Jam Nation's Winter Jam Tour with Christian artists CAIN, Katy Nichole, and Newsong.

+Crowder announced his new album The Exile on April 5, 2024, after dropping a new single "[DASH]" featuring TobyMac.
+The album was released on May 31, 2024.